 Figure 8.x-1: An example structure of [devCalibration] resource

-In this case, an IoT platform can be considered to have devices that require data calibration and send their measurement to the IoT Platform continuously.
+In this case, an IoT platform can be considered to manage IoT devices that require data calibration.
+Those IoT devices are able to send their measurement to the IoT platform continuously based on the calibration value.
 When the calibration time interval reaches based on the calibrationInterval attribute, or the measurement deviates from the standard range stored in the standardValues attribute, the IoT platform performs AI/ML based on the model stored in the mlModel attribute.
 Then the IoT platform starts AI/ML using the collected training data from the referring high-accuracy temperature sensors based on the refCalDevices attribute.
 The IoT platform generates an updated calibration value and stores it in the calibrationValue attribute.
 IoT devices that require this updated calibration value get notifications about it and use it to generate calibrated measurements.